Kings Dominion: Early history as Kings Dominion (1972–83)

 Kings Dominion added its fourth roller coaster, a Schwarzkopf shuttle loop known as the King Kobra, in 1977.
 The King Kobra featured a 50-ton counterweight drop launch and was the park's first launched roller coaster.
 It was in the park for nine seasons before being relocated to Jolly Roger Amusement Park in Ocean City, Maryland, Alton Towers in England, and later to Hopi Hari in Brazil where it exists today as Katapul.
 Also in 1977, Kings Dominion was one of several amusement parks serving as location for the film Rollercoaster.

 A campground was completed in time for the 1978 season and the park's well-known Lost World mountain debuted in 1979.
 Originally, the Lost World featured three rides: a flume ride called Voyage to Atlantis, a children's attraction mine ride known as Land of the Dooz, and a rotor called Time Shaft.
 Only a year later in 1980, the flume ride was rethemed Haunted River.
-Kings Dominion later expanded Old Virginia with the addition of the park's third wooden roller coaster, the Grizzly, in 1982 and a river rapids ride called White Water Canyon in 1983.
+Kings Dominion later expanded Old Virginia with the addition of the park's third wooden roller coaster, Grizzly, in 1982 and a river rapids ride called White Water Canyon in 1983.

 Kings Dominion was also active in political lobbying.
 They and other entertainment businesses convinced Virginia to make it illegal for schools to start classes before the Labor Day holiday in early September.
 They thought that if students were not able to attend school in August, then more families would spend money at Kings Dominion, and more teenagers would be able to provide a low-cost workforce to the amusement park.
 This law, known as the Kings Dominion Law after the amusement park, stayed in force until 2019.